 The vast majority of RSHE is compulsory.
 There is no right to withdraw from Relationships Education or Health Education.
 Parents and carers are only able to request that their child is excused from Sex Education, taught outside the national curriculum for science.

-If a parent wishes for their child to be excused from some or all of the non-statutory Sex Education, they should discuss this with Mrs Stroud, making it clear which aspects of the programme they do not wish their child to participate in.
+If a parent wishes for their child to be excused from some or all of the non-statutory Sex Education, they should discuss this with Mrs Albert, making it clear which aspects of the programme they do not wish their child to participate in.